xulabsleep/MesoscaleImagingInSleep/README.md

 # mesoscaleImaging
 This repository contains code and data to demonstrate data analysis procedures.
-Please download all four files and unzip.
+Please download all four Zip files and unzip.